ziirish/burp-ui/docs/celery.rst

 .. note:: The ``--beat`` option is recommended since some operations need to be
           executed periodically

-.. note:: The usage of a database is recommended to keep a track of executed
+.. note:: The usage of a `database <manage.html#database>`_ is recommended to
-          tasks
+          keep a track of executed tasks

 .. _Burp-UI: https://git.ziirish.me/ziirish/burp-ui